haugjo/fires/README.md

 To use FIRES with your own base model, you need to substitute the placeholders `### ADD YOUR OWN MODEL HERE ###` in *fires.py* accordingly.

 If you have developed a new instantiation of FIRES that is worth sharing with others, feel free to submit a pull request.

+## Related Works
+The FIRES framework has been used in

+Haug, J., & Kasneci, G. (2020).
+[Learning Parameter Distributions to Detect Concept Drift in Data Streams.](https://arxiv.org/abs/2010.09388) arXiv preprint arXiv:2010.09388. ([code](https://github.com/haugjo/erics))